cdktf/cdktf-provider-google/docs/networkSecurityTlsInspectionPolicy.python.md

 Short name of the TlsInspectionPolicy resource to be created.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.29.1/docs/resources/network_security_tls_inspection_policy#name NetworkSecurityTlsInspectionPolicy#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.30.0/docs/resources/network_security_tls_inspection_policy#name NetworkSecurityTlsInspectionPolicy#name}

+---

+##### `custom_tls_features`<sup>Optional</sup> <a name="custom_tls_features" id="@cdktf/provider-google.networkSecurityTlsInspectionPolicy.NetworkSecurityTlsInspectionPolicy.Initializer.parameter.customTlsFeatures"></a>

+- *Type:* typing.List[str]

+List of custom TLS cipher suites selected.

+This field is valid only if the selected tls_feature_profile is CUSTOM.
+The compute.SslPoliciesService.ListAvailableFeatures method returns the set of features that can be specified in this list.
+Note that Secure Web Proxy does not yet honor this field.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.30.0/docs/resources/network_security_tls_inspection_policy#custom_tls_features NetworkSecurityTlsInspectionPolicy#custom_tls_features}

 ---